The Complete Guide to Lubricants: Types, Benefits, and How to Choose - featured image for Best Sex Toys Online blog article

 Pros:

-• Safe with all sex toy materials (silicone, rubber, latex)
+• Compatible with all sex toy materials (including silicone, rubber, and latex)

-• Available in many formulations (warming, cooling, flavored)
+• Available in many varieties (warming, cooling, flavored, and more)

 Cons: